Tree pyramidal adaptive importance sampling: Adaptive importance sampling with tree pyramids

 Therefore, the selection of the proposal distribution $\mathcal{Q}$ has a huge impact on the sample efficiency by directly influencing the estimator variance.
 Usually the closer $\mathcal{Q}$ and $\pi$ are, the better the method performs.
 It is common for sampling methods to have an iterative nature (e.g. Monte Carlo Markov Chain).
 Adaptive methods, take advantage of previous samples drawn from $\mathcal{Q}_i$ to compute a new $\mathcal{Q}_{i+1}$ that is closer to $\pi$ to improve the estimator performance.

-This section provides the details of the adaptive importance sampling method proposed in this paper that uses Tree Pyramids to describe the proposal distribution $\mathcal{Q}$ which focuses on generating samples in regions of high probability mass in order to efficiently approximate the target posterior PDF $\pi$.
+The sampling method proposed in this paper uses Tree Pyramids to describe the proposal distribution $\mathcal{Q}$ which focuses on generating samples in regions of high probability density in order to efficiently approximate the target posterior PDF $\pi$.
 After each sampling step, the tree is expanded to accommodate the new sample and improve the approximation of the proposal to the target distribution.